 Goatober arrived in the UK in 2016 and mainland Europe in the following year.
 There are vibrant dairy industries across the UK and Europe who want to change the practice of euthanising and Goatober is part of the solution.
 The campaign aims to put a goat dish on restaurant menus and to encourage people to try cooking goat at home themselves, for all or part of October.

-Perhaps the most exciting development this year are the events in New York and Brooklyn as the strands of Goatober are pulled together.
-Until now there has been no coordination between the USA, UK and European events.
-This year that changes and across the world, dairies, suppliers and chefs are working together to try and solve the food waste issue in this small corner of the food system.
+Perhaps the most exciting development in 2018 were the events in New York and Brooklyn, as the strands of Goatober are pulled together.
+Until 2018 there has been no coordination between the USA, UK and European events. now that has changed and across the world, dairies, suppliers and chefs are working together to try and solve the food waste issue in this small corner of the food system.